top of page

 Equine Services

-• Stiffness
+• Stiffness when starting work

-• Reduced performance
+• Reduced performance or reluctance under saddle

-• Changes in behaviour
+• Changes in behaviour when ridden or handled

-• Reluctance or inability to stand square
+• Reluctance to stand square

 Connemara x ISH lying down